swisspost/gateleen/gateleen-hook/README_hook.md

 {
     "queueingStrategy": {
         "type": "reducedPropagation",
-        "interval": 120
+        "intervalMs": 60000
     }
 }
 ```
-The _interval_ defines the amount of time in seconds to wait before propagate a single resource change.
+The _intervalMs_ defines the amount of time in milliseconds to wait before propagate a single resource change.

 ## Log hook registration changes
 To log the payload of changes to the hook registrations, the [RequestLogger](../gateleen-core/src/main/java/org/swisspush/gateleen/core/logging/RequestLogger.java) can be used.